plan-systems/design-docs/README.md

 ## Interoperable Data Structures

-- PLAN's standard unit of information exchange is `plan.Block`:
+- PLAN's standard unit of information is `plan.Block`:

     ```
-    // A portable, compact, self-describing, nest-able data container inspired from HTTP.
+    // A portable, compact, self-describing, nestable information container inspired from HTTP.
     type Block struct {

         // An optional, name/label for this Block (i.e. a field-name).